The longer the weather stays hot, the more our bodies need a break in a cool place.

 - Friends’ or family members’ residence

-- Public cooling centers (call first)
+- Public cooling centers (call outside of listed dates)

 Call Capital Area Humane Society at 517-626-6060.

 Staying Cool on a Budget

 In our 2011 survey of 1,731 Ingham County residents about hot weather impacts, 73% report "increasing utility bills" as a top impact of the increasing number of extremely hot days.
 Check out this new resource to keep your bills down:

 Most respondents to the 2011 survey did not report availability of a 3-day supply of water, 3-day supply of medications, radio, land line phone, or back-up power generator.
 These items, as well as flashlights, are recommended supplies.
 Build a kit!

 Some Medications Can Increase Your Risk of Heat-Illness